Hand-dyed Superwash Sparkle Spinning Fiber: Sweet Tart

 - • This comes from a pet friendly, smoke-free environment.

-Cranberry is a range of dark to light reds with some bits of black.
+Emerald Forest is a range of dark to light bluish greens with areas of grays and sometimes bits of blacks.